Teach Abroad

 How to play:

-• Before the class starts, prepare a bunch of words and put them in a bag.
+• Before class, write target vocabulary words on slips of paper and put them in a bag.

 • Repeat this until all the words are gone - make sure you have enough words that each student gets to draw at least once!